 Our verdict, one of the best free CAD software for beginners who want to get a solid foundation.

 LibreCAD is an open source free CAD software.
 It contains basic tools you will need to model and modify your designs.
-Since LibreCAD displays only 2D views, it has a slim file size of only 30 MB.
-But not to worry, it can display isometric views.
-Though the free CAD program satisfies common drawing needs, the functionality will not overwhelm you, unlike other free CAD software.
-LibreCAD’s UI is uncluttered, and overall the CAD program is suitable for beginners.
+Since LibreCAD displays only 2D views, the program has a slim file size of only 30 MB.
+But not to worry, the program can display isometric views.
+Though the program satisfies common drawing needs, the functionality will not overwhelm you, unlike other free CAD software.
+LibreCAD’s UI is uncluttered, and overall the program is suitable for beginners.

 An alternative approach to traditional 3D modeling is 3D sculpting.
 Whereas some commercial options on the market have pretty steep learning curves, SculptGL will go easy on you.
 It includes only the basic tools necessary and allows you to give you a sense of the sculpting workflow.
 What is more, you can have all that in the comfort of your web browser.